Updated: Find out where the new OnePlus Watch 3 places in our rankings

 - Compatibility: Android 8.0 and above

-Finally, Android users have a true budget Wear OS smartwatch to consider – and the good news is the Xiaomi Watch 2 is a solid choice.
+Finally, Android users have a true budget Wear OS smartwatch to consider, the Xiaomi Watch 2.

-The build quality and display are superb for a cheaper smartwatch – and it doesn’t feel like a sacrifice.
-But it’s still exceptionally light to wear, with a glorious full AMOLED display.
+The build quality and display are superb for a cheaper smartwatch, and it doesn’t feel like a sacrifice.
+It’s exceptionally light to wear and features a glorious full AMOLED display.

-The Xiaomi Watch 2 does run the slightly older Wear OS 3.5 but it’s a much slicker experience than what we found with the Xiaomi Watch 2 Pro, and more comfortable during exercise.
+The Xiaomi Watch 2 runs the now-dated Wear OS 3.5, but the experience is much slicker than what we tested with the Watch 2 Pro.
+It’s also more comfortable during exercise.

 As you would expect at this price, there are compromises.
-In our real-world testing, we found that battery life is limited to a single day, which seems a tad old-fashioned now most other Wear OS watches can surpass this comfortably.
+In real-world testing, we found battery life limited to a single day, which seems a tad old-fashioned when most other Wear OS watches can comfortably surpass this.
+It could also be replaced with a new generation in 2025.

-- Read our full Xiaomi Watch 2 review
+- Check out our full Xiaomi Watch 2 review

 Pros